IMF planning to send in-person mission to crisis-hit Sri Lanka: spokesperson | Law-Order

 - Sri Lanka

-The IMF is planning an in-person mission in the coming weeks to Sri Lanka, which is facing a very difficult economic condition, for discussions on a financial arrangement, its spokesman has said but emphasized that country needs to take steps to restore debt sustainability before the global lender can move on a financing program.
-International Monetary Fund Spokesperson Gerry Rice said the global financial body was committed to supporting Sri Lanka at this difficult time, in line with the IMF policies.
+The IMF is planning to send an in-person mission in the coming weeks to Sri Lanka for policy discussions on a financial arrangement, its spokesman has said but emphasised that country needs to take steps to restore debt sustainability before the global lender can move on a financing programme.
+International Monetary Fund Spokesperson Gerry Rice said the global financial body was committed to support Sri Lanka at this difficult time, in line with the IMF policies.

-His statement came a day after Sri Lankan Prime Minister Ranil Wickremesinghe said that he has urged IMF chief Kristalina Georgieva to ''expedite'' its assistance program to the country.
+His statement came a day after Sri Lankan Prime Minister Ranil Wickremesinghe said that he has urged IMF chief Kristalina Georgieva to ''expedite'' its assistance programme to the country.

+Wickremesinghe told the owners of Sri Lankan media organisations on Thursday that a team from the IMF would visit the country on June 20 and hoped that a staff-level agreement with the IMF would be reached by the end of June.

+Wickremesinghe also spoke to the Executive Director for the UN World Food Programme David Beasley on Friday and invited him to visit Sri Lanka. ''He accepted my invitation and is planning to visit shortly.
+We appreciate all the support extended to us by the WFP,'' the Sri Lankan prime minister tweeted.

-Rice said the IMF is monitoring Sri Lanka's situation closely and the IMF is planning an in-person mission to Colombo in the coming weeks to engage in policy discussions on the program, building on the technical discussions that already took place in May.
+In Washington, IMF spokesperson Rice said the Bank was monitoring Sri Lanka's situation closely and the IMF is planning an in-person mission to Colombo in the coming weeks to engage in policy discussions on the programme, building on the technical discussions that already took place in May.

 Sri Lanka has decided to seek the assistance of the Washington-based global lender to combat the worst economic crisis since its independence from Britain in 1948.
 The talks between Sri Lanka and the IMF commenced on April 18.

-The spokesman emphasized that since Sri Lanka's debt was assessed as unsustainable, board approval for any program would require adequate assurances that authorities would take measures to restore debt sustainability before a financial arrangement can be considered.
+The spokesman emphasised that since Sri Lanka's debt was assessed as unsustainable, board approval for any programme would require adequate assurances that authorities would take measures to restore debt sustainability before a financial arrangement can be considered.

-He emphasized that a staff-level agreement would go to the IMF board for approval to make the final decision.
+He emphasised that a staff-level agreement would go to the IMF board for approval to make the final decision.

 The IMF Spokesman affirmed that Managing Director Georgieva spoke to the Sri Lankan Prime Minister Ranil Wickremesinghe on Tuesday and they discussed the IMF's engagement with Sri Lanka in length.
 "We are engaging as much as we can to see how we can help, but again too early for us to discuss the magnitude of a potential financing or a specific date for either the staff level agreement or when this might go to the board," he said.